Syrql/TurnMarket/README.md

 TurnMarket is a plugin that will change items at different defined times.
 You can buy or sell item.
 You can all edit the plugin in ``config.yml`` file.
 Each time the market runs, new items are selected and displayed in a menu.
 It is therefore possible to buy and resell objects.
-The interfaces are all modifiable, at each rotation, new items are randomly selected from the ``config.yml`` file
+The interfaces are all modifiable, at each rotation, new items are randomly selected from the ``config.yml`` file.

 ## Synopsis